cms-dev/cms/docs/Configuring a contest.rst

 Score modes
 -----------

-The score mode determines how to compute the score of a contestant in a task from their submission on that task.
+The score mode determines how to compute the score of a contestant in a task from their submissions on that task.
 There are three score modes, corresponding to the rules of IOI in different years.

-"Use best among tokened and last submissions" is the score mode that follow the rules of IOI 2010-2012.
+"Use best among tokened and last submissions" is the score mode that follows the rules of IOI 2010-2012.
 It is intended to be used with tasks having some private testcases, and that allow the use of tokens.
 The score on the task is the best score among "released" submissions.
 A submission is said to be released if the contestant used a token on it, or if it is the latest one submitted.
-The idea is that the contestants have to "choose" which submission they want to use for grading.
+The idea is that the contestants have to "choose" which submissions they want to use for grading.

-"Use best among all submissions" is the score mode that follow the rules of IOI 2013-2016.
+"Use best among all submissions" is the score mode that follows the rules of IOI 2013-2016.
 The score on the task is simply the best score among all submissions.

-"Use the sum over each subtask of the best result for that subtask across all submissions" is the score mode that follow the rules of IOI since 2017.
-It is intended to be used with task that have a group score type, like "GroupMin" (note that "group" and "subtask" are synonyms).
-The score on the task is the sum of the best score for each the subtask, over all submissions.
-The difference with the previous is that here a contestant can achieve the maximum score on the task even when no submission gets the maximum score (for example is each subtask is solved by exactly one submission).
+"Use the sum over each subtask of the best result for that subtask across all submissions" is the score mode that follows the rules of IOI since 2017.
+It is intended to be used with tasks that have a group score type, like "GroupMin" (note that "group" and "subtask" are synonyms).
+The score on the task is the sum of the best score for each subtask, over all submissions.
+The difference with the previous score mode is that here a contestant can achieve the maximum score on the task even when no submission gets the maximum score (for example if each subtask is solved by exactly one submission).

 .. note::

     OutputOnly tasks have a similar behavior to the score mode for IOI 2017-; namely, if a contestant doesn't submit the output of a testcase, CMS automatically fills in the latest submitted output for that testcase, if present.
-There is a difference, though: the IOI 2017- score mode would be as if CMS filled the missing output with the one obtaining the highest score, instead of the latest.
+There is a difference, though: the IOI 2017- score mode would be as if CMS filled the missing output with the one obtaining the highest score, instead of the latest one.
 Therefore, it might still make sense to use this score mode, even with OutputOnly tasks.

 Score rounding